 If you receive three or more outstanding parking tickets for any violation or one outstanding citation involving a disabled parking space, the Department of Motor Vehicles will be notified to issue a deferral, or "stop," to the registration of any vehicle in your name.
 To release the registration stop, you must pay the total amount due.
 If you need your tag renewed, you must also pay an additional $7.00 for a Certificate of Release.

-Payment can be made at any of the Parking Payment Locations, however, if you require immediate assistance with the release of a registration stop you must appear in person at the Parking Violations Bureau or one of our District Court locations.
+Payment can be made at the Parking Violations Bureau or one of our District Court locations.

 If you have five or more past due parking tickets or one (1) or more past due citation(s) involving parking in a disabled parking space, a court order will be issued for the impoundment and immobilization of any vehicle and license tag registered in your name.
 Your vehicle may be towed, or your license tag may be removed.
 In this case, online payments to the Parking Violations Bureau or payments by phone are not allowed.